hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```
 This query creates a leaderboard of trending posters.
 We might want to display it to our users on their home page.
-So, recomputing all aggregations on every home page refresh might be too expensive.
+Recomputing all aggregations on every home page refresh might be too expensive.
 Instead, we can create a materialized view,
 and refresh it, e.g., once every ten minutes.

 __TODO:__ continue here